Starting an ecommerce store and not quite sure where to begin?

 1. Pinterest Monthly Active Users

 Even though this number may pale in comparison with that of social media giant Facebook (which has 2.94 billion monthly active users), at nearly half a million, Pinterest’s reach is still pretty impressive.

 2. Pinterest Demographics: Gender

 One of the main Pinterest statistics to take into consideration is the platform’s gender demographics.

-Pinterest stats show the platform as a predominantly female platform, with two times as many female Pinterest users than male users.
-More specifically, six out of every ten Pinterest users worldwide are female (Pinterest, 2020).
+Pinterest stats show the platform as a predominantly female platform, with more than four times as many female Pinterest users than male users.
+More specifically, eight out of every 10 Pinterest users worldwide identify as female (DataReportal, 2023).